An unknottedness result for noncompact self shrinkers: The renormalized mean curvature flow

 Giving a very brief account of the surgery flow, recall that in the mean curvature flow with surgery one finds for a mean convex surface $M$ (in higher dimensions, 2-convex) curvature scales $H_{th} < H_{neck} < H_{trig}$ so that when $H = H_{trig}$ at some point $p$ and time $t$, the flow is stoped and suitable points where $H \sim H_{neck}$ are found to do surgery where ``necks,'' high curvature regions where the surface will be approximately cylindrical, are cut and caps are glued in.
 The high curvature regions are then topologically identified and discarded and the low curvature regions will have mean curvature bounded on the order of $H_{th}$.
 The flow is then restarted and the process repeated. $ $

-There are a couple different approaches on the construction of the mean curvature flow with surgery (see the work \cite{HS} of Huisken and Sinestrari for the original paper on MCF with surgery and the paper of Brendle and Huisken \cite{BH} for its extension to $n =2$); here we will follow Haslhofer and Kleiner as their results are local in nature.
-There the curvature thresholds are in turn determined by the parameters $\Balpha = (\alpha, \beta, \gamma)$.
-Here $\alpha$ is a noncollapsing constant: we say a surface is $\alpha$ noncollapsed if there are inner and outer osculating balls of radius (at least) $\alpha/H$; Andrews, Sheng and Wang, and White \cite{BA,SW,W} independently showed this is preserved under the MCF (or at least that its implied by their work). $\beta$ is a $2$-convexity assumption which for our case is set to 1 (since we are only involved with surfaces in $\R^3$), and $\gamma$ is an initial bound on mean curvature. $ $
+There are a couple different approaches on the construction of the mean curvature flow with surgery; aside from Haslhofer and Kleiner's approach see the work \cite{HS} of Huisken and Sinestrari for the original paper on MCF with surgery for $n \geq 3$ and the paper of Brendle and Huisken \cite{BH} for its extension to $n =2$.
+Here we will follow Haslhofer and Kleiner as all their results are stated locally.
+There the curvature thresholds are determined by the parameters $\Balpha = (\alpha, \beta, \gamma)$, fixed real numbers.
+Here $\alpha$ is a noncollapsing constant: we say a surface is $\alpha$ noncollapsed if there are inner and outer osculating balls of radius (at least) $\alpha/H$.
+Andrews, Sheng and Wang, and White \cite{BA,SW,W} independently showed this is preserved under the MCF (or at least that its implied by their work). $\beta$ is a $2$-convexity assumption which for our case is set to 1 (since we are only involved with surfaces in $\R^3$), and $\gamma$ is an initial bound on mean curvature. $ $